The NHS has embarked on a journey to become one of the safest healthcare systems in the world as part of the NHS Long Term Plan.

 Private Prescribing of Schedule 2 and 3 Controlled Drugs

 Amendments to the Misuse of Drugs Regulations 2001 require private prescriptions or requisitions for medicines containing schedule 2 and 3 controlled drugs to be issued on controlled stationery bearing a unique prescriber identification number (PIN).
+Practitioners providing such treatment of disease, disorder or injury should ensure they are appropriately registered, indemnified, and where necessary registered with the Care Quality Commission (CQC).
+More information about the scope of CQC registration is available here.

 If you have a PIN and need to order controlled stationery for prescribing you can obtain this from Primary Care Support England via their website.

 If you wish to obtain rather than prescribe controlled drugs and have a PIN you can download the mandatory FP10CDF form for this here.
+Please note that in order to be in possession of controlled drugs you may need a Home Office license.
+Further information is available here.
+In most situations controlled drugs can only be supplied by an organisation with both a Wholesale Dealer’s license and a Home Office license.

 If you are looking for information from the South West local primary care pharmacy team please click on the link.